(formerly G Suite)

 Limitations of connecting with a non super-admin role

-There are a number of limitations imposed by Google if you use a non super-admin role.
+There is a slight limitation imposed by Google if you use a non super-admin role.

 Explanation for lack of OAuth data for other administrators